calvinlchen/sustainable-recipe-chatbot/README.md

 ![OpenAI Dashboard](openai_dashboard.png)

 Copy the API key and save it securely.
 (You won't be able to see it again once you close the window.)

+### Primer: What is an API?

+An API (Application Programming Interface) is a set of rules and tools that allow different software applications to communicate with each other.
+Think of it as a bridge that enables one application to request and receive data or functionality from another.

+In simpler terms, APIs allow developers to access features or data from external services, without needing to know how those services work internally.
+For example:
+- Social media APIs let you embed posts or retrieve user data.
+- Weather APIs provide real-time weather updates.
+- OpenAI’s API allows developers to use AI capabilities, such as ChatGPT, in their own apps.

+When you use an API, you're essentially making a request to a server, and the server sends back a response.
+This is typically done over the internet using protocols like HTTP.
+Here’s the basic workflow:
+1. **Request**: Your application sends a request to the API endpoint (a URL).
+This request might include parameters, such as what data you need or actions you want to perform.
+2. **Authentication**: Many APIs require you to provide an API key to verify your identity.
+3. **Response**: The server processes your request and sends back a response, usually in JSON format (a lightweight data format that’s easy to read and work with).
+It also returns a status code, which indicates whether the request was successful (e.g., `200 OK`) or if there was an error (e.g., `404 Not Found`).

+#### Understanding REST APIs

+A REST API (Representational State Transfer) is a widely used style for building APIs.
+It relies on standard web technologies like HTTP, making it simple and accessible for developers to use.
+REST APIs are often used for client-server communication.

+With REST APIs, communication is organized around "resources."
+A resource is any object or piece of data that the API manages, such as a PDF document, a user profile, or a question.
+Each resource is identified by a URL, known as an endpoint.

+You interact with these resources by performing actions, which are represented by HTTP methods.
+For example:
+- If you want to retrieve information, you use the GET method.
+- To send data or create something new, you use the POST method.
+- Updating or modifying a resource typically uses PUT or PATCH.
+- Deleting a resource involves the DELETE method.

+REST APIs also often include parameters to customize the request.
+For instance, query parameters allow you to filter or sort results (e.g., `?search=pdf`), while data in the request body lets you send more complex information, like a question to analyze text.

+An endpoint is a specific URL that identifies a resource or action within the API.
+It is like the address where you send your request to interact with a resource.
+For example:
+- `https://api.example.com/documents` might represent all documents.
+- `https://api.example.com/documents/123` could represent a specific document with an ID of `123`.

+Endpoints often combine with HTTP methods to perform different actions:
+- GET `/documents` retrieves all documents.
+- POST `/documents` creates a new document.
+- GET `/documents/123` retrieves a specific document with ID 123.
+- DELETE `/documents/123` deletes the document with ID 123

 ### Creating a New Project